qzq92/data-engineering-SG-news/README.md

-# Building a simple End-to-End Data Engineering System
+# Building a simple End-to-End Data Engineering System (Work-in-Progress)
 This project uses different tools such as kafka, airflow, spark, postgres and docker.

 A step by step guide to run this pipeline: https://medium.com/@hamzagharbi_19502/end-to-end-data-engineering-system-on-real-data-with-kafka-spark-airflow-postgres-and-docker-a70e18df4090